Triangulations of Flow Polytopes, Ample Framings, and Gentle Algebras: Gorenstein Flow Polytopes

 Following Definition~\ref{def:order} we can label every edge of the dual graph of $\DKK(G,F)$ connecting two adjacent cliques $\Delta_1$ and $\Delta_2$ by the unique path $w$.
 The corresponding module $M(w)$ in the blossoming algebra is a \emph{brick}, meaning that the only morphisms from $M(w)$ to itself are isomorphisms and the zero map.
 Indeed, this follows because $M(w)$ is at most one-dimensional at every vertex of the quiver $\widehat{Q}$.
 On the level of the representation theory, this corresponds to the so-called brick labeling of the edges of the $\tau$-tilting poset $\text{st}(\Lambda(G))$, which was studied for general finite dimensional algebras in \cite{BCZ19,DIRRT}.
+In particular, the following statement is a special case of \cite[Proposition 3.2.5]{BTZ} about torsion classes whenever the torsion class is generated by a support $\tau$-tilting module.

-Moreover, a support $\tau$-tilting module $T \in \text{st}(\Lambda(G))$ is completely determined by the bricks labeling the down edges coming out of $T$ in the poset.
-This follows from combining the results in \cite[Theorem 1.0.8]{BCZ19} and \cite[Corollary 1.5]{Barnard}.
+\begin{proposition}\cite[Proposition 3.2.5]{BTZ} Let $\Lambda$ be a finite dimensional algebra.
+Then a support $\tau$-tilting module $T \in \text{st}(\Lambda)$ is completely determined by the bricks labeling the down edges coming out of $T$ in the support $\tau$-tilting poset. \end{proposition}

 Similarly, $T$ is completely determined by the bricks labeling the up edges coming into $T$.
 This leads to the definition of the kappa map on the $\tau$-tilting poset introduced and studied in \cite{BTZ}.

 \begin{definition}\cite[Proposition B]{BTZ} Let $\Lambda$ be a finite dimensional algebra.
 The \emph{kappa map} $\kappa: \text{st}(\Lambda)\to\text{st}(\Lambda)$ on the support $\tau$-tilting poset is defined as follows.
 Given $T\in \text{st}(\Lambda)$, let $M_1, \dots, M_t$ be the set of bricks labeling the down edges coming out of $T$.
 Then $\kappa(T)$ is defined as the support $\tau$-tilting module with up edges having labels $M_1, \dots, M_t$. \end{definition}